 - Whenever you will be visiting, do some pre-planning.
 SeaWorld’s official website lists show schedules (and the shows are among its highlights) and other park info well in advance.
-Develop a rough itinerary so you will have a sense of what you will want to include.
+Develop a rough itinerary so you will have a sense of what you would want to include.

 Help!
-The Lines are Crazy Long!
+The Lines Are Crazy Long!

 - Antarctica: Empire of the Penguin